ledevmacedo/challenge-24/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+## Functionalities

+- Create new customer
+- Insert notes/events into the client.
+- Export all clients to Json
+- Dark/White Mode
+## Improvements

+It is necessary to re-invoice some components so that they are more optimized, in addition to including new pages and the possibility of including specific categories when creating new customers and events.## Stack used

+**Front-end:** React, NextJS, TailwindCSS, Shadcn/UI, Zustand